Quick Answer

 Actual Cash Value

-This policy covers the cost of the house and home possessions.
-It factors in the deduction of depreciation of the value of the house.
-Depreciation accounts for the age of the property and its use.
-As explained by the Insurance Information Institute, Actual Cash Value (ACV) is calculated as replacement cost minus depreciation, which can result in significantly lower payouts on older properties.
+An Actual Cash Value policy covers the home and its contents, but factors in depreciation, accounting for the age and condition of the property.
+As explained by the Insurance Information Institute, ACV is calculated as replacement cost minus depreciation, which can result in significantly lower payouts on older properties.
+For a newer home, the gap between ACV and replacement cost may be small.
+For a home that’s fifteen years old, it can be substantial.

 Replacement Cost